bluesky/tiled/docs/source/tutorials/serving-files.md

-# Serving a Directory of Files
+# Serve a Directory of Files

 In this tutorial, we will use Tiled to browse a directory of spreadsheets and image files from Python and read the data as pandas